Data Breach Prevention:

 People store corporate information and login credentials in their smartphones, tablets, and laptops.
 These devices can be easily lost, injected with malware, or stolen.

-As you might expect, retrieving data from personal devices is much easier than overcoming layers of corporate security measures.
+As you might expect, retrieving data from personal devices is much easier than overcoming layers of corporate data security measures.

 It’s much easier to access protected information from within the organization.
 According to SEI research, the most common acts of insider attacks include: